amwellius/DE2_Project_2021-22/README.md

 ![equation](Images/HCSR04_equation.gif)
 &nbsp;

 Where **t** is the received value on *ECHO pin* and *0.034* cames from the speed of sound *(340 m/s = 0.034 m/us)*.
 Sound wave travels from sensor to water, but from water to the sensor as well.
-That is why the result has to be devided by two. *Arduino Uno's* timers are used to measuge width of received square signal.
+That is why the result has to be devided by two. *Arduino Uno's* timers are used to measure width of received square signal.
 After calculation, distance in milimeters is returned.
 Its value is sent to other functions, so supplementary data can be sent to display on *Nokia LCD*.

 ### EXTRA Water Lever Sensor

 [Datasheet](https://github.com/amwellius/DE2_Project_2021-22/blob/main/Datasheets%20%2B%20DOCs/water_level_sensor.pdf)

-It is situated *4 cm* above main ultrasonic sensor.
+It is situated *a few* above main ultrasonic sensor.
 If ultrasonic fails, this option will prevent overflowing the water tank.
 Display will print **System overflow** message.
 Relay module can the programmed for specific behavior after getting to *overflow* stage, too (optional). <br/>
-Connected to analog input pin, GND and Vcc=5 V. Its usage describes table below. <br/>
+Sensor is connected to analog input pin, GND and Vcc=5 V. Its usage describes table below. <br/>

    | **Value** | **Results in** |
    | :-: | :-: |